 The Tragedy Assistance Program for Survivors (TAPS) is a national organization providing compassionate care for all those grieving a military loss.
 TAPS provides peer-based emotional support, grief and trauma resources, grief seminars for adults, Good Grief Camps for children, case work assistance, connections to community-based care, and a 24/7 resource and information helpline.
 Services are provided free of charge to surviving families and loved ones.

-For 175 years, New York Life has helped families in difficult times.
+Over 175 years, New York Life has helped families in difficult times.
 We are proud to offer resources for educators, families, communities, caregivers and children to help process their loss, build resiliency, and thrive.

 *Each organization received up to $50, 000 ($25,000 for Comfort Zone) based on the number of download or views.